BobWritesCode/ci-Project2/README.md

 ***
 ## Objective

 Random Result Generator is a site to help the end user be able to run a raffle type giveaway or just to help make a choice.
-The site has a range of multiple targets including companies looking to provide a virtual giveaway live, all the way to someone who just wants to make a decision on what takeaway they are having that evening.
-The site has a lot of potential to go further from it's current state and this is mentioned in the [Features Left to Implement](#Features-Left-to-Implement) of this README.
+The site has a range of multiple targets including companies looking to provide a virtual giveaway live, all the way to someone who just wants to decide on what takeaway they are having that evening.
+The site has a lot of potential to go further from its current state and this is mentioned in the [Features Left to Implement](#Features-Left-to-Implement) of this README.

 ***
 ## Brief